 - Ask your doctor when you can drive again.

-- You will probably be able to go back to work or your normal routine in 6 to 8 weeks.
-This depends on the type of work you do and whether you have any further treatment.
+- You will probably be able to go back to work or your normal routine in 4 to 6 weeks.
+This depends on the type of work you do and if you have any further treatment.

 - You can eat your normal diet.
 If your stomach is upset, try bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt.

 - Drink plenty of fluids to avoid becoming dehydrated.